 The virtues of listening over speaking are obvious.
 A New Testament proverb sums it up in these words:

-The wise, though, not only listen well, they also speak well.
+However, the wise, not only listen well, they also speak well.
 Listening makes your wise, but when confronted with folly or naivety, the wise listener will also speak.

 The practical advice for the talker is to learn how to end a conversation.
-For the overly-zealous listener, the practical advice to talk more is to learn how to start a conversation—not a questioning conversion but a proper dialogue.
+For the overly-zealous listener, the practical advice on how to talk more is to learn how to start a conversation—not a questioning conversion that simply makes you the listener again, but a proper dialogue.
 Learn how to impart knowledge that you might have that your companion does not.
 Share a wise insight.
 Express a personal opinion or feeling.
+Disclose yourself to friends so you are not a loner.
 Be known not only for listening, but also for wisdom.